icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * [Tcpxtract](http://tcpxtract.sourceforge.net/): is a tool for extracting files from network traffic based on file signatures.
 Extracting files based on file type headers and footers (sometimes called "carving") is an age old data recovery technique.

-* [Xplico](http://www.xplico.org/about): The goal of Xplico is extract from an internet traffic capture the applications data contained.
-For example, from a pcap file Xplico extracts each email (POP, IMAP, and SMTP protocols), all HTTP contents, each VoIP call (SIP), FTP, TFTP, and so on.
-Xplico isn't a network protocol analyzer.
-Xplico is an open source Network Forensic An alysis Tool (NFAT).
-Xplico is released under the GNU General Public License and with some scripts under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0) License.